-Restraining orders can be a headaches for United States citizens.
-But for immigrants, restraining orders can be a nightmare, and can threaten their legal status in the country.
+Restraining orders can be a headache for United States citizens, but for immigrants, restraining orders can be a nightmare, and can threaten their legal status in the country.

 Restraining orders, legally known as injunctions for protection, are a common way for victims of various forms of abuse to protect themselves.
 But they can also easily be exploited to gain leverage on non-United States citizens.